chrisleee/twitch-stocks/README.md

 7. Go to http://localhost:3000 to view the project.

+**Note to those on Windows**

+The build scripts require the use of linux console emulators such as [cmder](http://cmder.net/), [cygwin](https://www.cygwin.com/) or Bash on Ubuntu on Windows.
+Simply install one of the above then run `npm run dev` as usual in the console emulators instead of cmd or powershell.

 Any contributions are appreciated.

 For details on how to contribute (code style and more) please visit our [contributing guidelines](CONTRIBUTING.md).